OpenMS/OpenMS-docs/docs/installations/installation-on-windows.md

 ## Known issues

-1. During installation, an error message pops up, saying "The installation of the Microsoft .NET 3.5 SP1' package failed!
+1. During installation, an error message pops up, saying:
+   >"The installation of the Microsoft .NET 3.5 SP1' package failed!

    You must download and install it manually in order for Proteowizard to work.
    This should only happen if installion is done by selecting the "Third Party - Proteowizard" components.
 The reason is